mganjoo/alisha-and-milind-wedding/website/src/events/ceremony.md

 ---

-The festitivites begin with the _baraat_, or wedding procession, which is Milind’s ~grand~ entrance to the ceremony.
+The festitivites begin with the _baraat_, or wedding procession, which is Milind’s ~grand~ entrance to the ceremony featuring lively music and dance.
 Guests will meet at the hotel’s entrance and then will be guided to the starting point for the baraat.
-Alisha’s family will greet Milind’s family for the _milni_ ceremony, marked by the exchange of garlands.
+Alisha’s family will greet Milind’s family for the _milni_ ceremony, with the exchange of garlands.

 Following this, guests are invited to the Courtyard for the Hindu wedding ceremony &mdash; this is when Alisha and Milind actually get married!
 Light